 While Standard 2.11 calls for actual suspension, Standard 1.7(c) indicates that mitigating factors should be considered and may demonstrate the need for a lesser sanction then called for by the Standards.
-Here, respondent made an intentional misrepresentation, under penalty of perjury, that he completed the required 25 hour MCLE requirement when he had in fact only completed 7 hours during the compliance period.
+Here, by failing to check his records prior to affirming compliance respondent made a grossly negligent misrepresentation, under penalty of perjury, that he completed the required 25 hour MCLE requirement when he had in fact only completed four hours during the compliance period.
 Respondent's misconduct circumvented the continuing legal education requirements established for the purpose of enhancing attorney competence and protecting the public.
-However, respondent's mitigation should be noted.
-Respondent's 35 years discipline free practice provides substantial mitigation.
-Additionally, he submitted proof of good character, although this will be given only limited weight as the writers of the letters did not indicate they knew of the misconduct.
-Further, he submitted proof of some pro bono work and community service.
-Further, by entering into a prefiling stipulation, respondent acknowledges his misconduct and saves the State Bar time and resources.
+However, respondent's mitigation tends to indicate that his misconduct is an aberration and unlikely to recur.
+Of note, respondent's 18 years discipline-practice provides substantial mitigation.
+Additionally, he submitted proof of good character and community service.
+Respondent also acknowledged his misconduct by entering into this Stipulation.
+These facts suggest that respondent's misconduct was aberrational and indicate that he is amenable to conforming to ethical standards in the future.
 Therefore, a deviation from Standard 2.11 is warranted and a recommendation of a one year stayed suspension and one year of probation is appropriate in this matter.

 Case law also supports this level of discipline.
 It is important to consider the Review Department decision in In the Matter of Yee (Review Dept. 2014) 5 Cal.
 State Bar Ct.
 Rptr.
 330. Attorney Yee submitted her MCLE compliance card and affirmed that she had completed the requisite 25 hours during her compliance period.
 However, during a subsequent audit and State Bar investigation, Yee was unable to produce any record of compliance.
-The Review Department found that "Yee's failure to verify her MCLE compliance before affirming it constitutes gross negligence amounting to moral turpitude for discipline purposes" (Yee at 334), but declined to find she had misrepresented her MCLE compliance intentionally.
+The Review Department found that "Yee's failure to verify her MCLE compliance before affirming it constituted gross negligence amounting to moral turpitude for discipline purposes" (Yee at 334), but declined to find she had misrepresented her MCLE compliance intentionally.
 The Review Department found strong mitigation in Yee's case.
 In particular, the Review Department noted Yee's: (1) 10 and one half years of discipline-free practice; (2) her candor and cooperation with the State Bar during the investigation; (3) her good character as evidenced by the testimony of eleven witnesses; (4) her immediate recognition of wrongdoing and creation of a plan to avoid such issues in the future; and, (5) her significant amount of pro bono work and service to the community.
 Id. at 335-36.
 In Yee, the Review Department imposed discipline consisting of a public reproval.